Everything you need to know about visiting Abu Dhabi in April

 - Stroll the Corniche in the evening, or even better hire a bike or a scooter from the central Corniche plaza to get the most of Abu Dhabi’s 8km long beach frontage.

-- April is a great time of year for the last of camping an outdoor season.
-If you don’t have access to your own tent, why not head to Sir Bani Yas Island to enjoy this stunning nature reserve (an overnight stay at one of the beachfront villas is highly recommended!)
+- April is a great time of year for the last of camping and outdoor season.
+If you don’t have access to your own tent, why not head to Sir Bani Yas Island to enjoy this stunning nature reserve (an overnight stay at one of the beachfront villas is highly recommended!) or try one of these purpose-built glamping sites in Abu Dhabi.

 - Try the refreshing Al Ain Oasis on a day trip to the Garden City, Al Ain.